quinn-rs/quinn/README.md

 ## Features

-- Simultaneous client/server operation.
+- Simultaneous client/server operation
-- Ordered and unordered stream reads for improved performance.
+- Ordered and unordered stream reads for improved performance
-- Works on stable Rust, tested on Linux, macOS and Windows.
+- Works on stable Rust, tested on Linux, macOS and Windows
-- Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring].
+- Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring]
-- Application-layer datagrams for small, unreliable messages.
+- Application-layer datagrams for small, unreliable messages
-- Future-based async API.
+- Future-based async API
-- Experimental HTTP over QUIC.
+- Experimental HTTP over QUIC
-- The minimum supported Rust version is 1.45.0.
+- The minimum supported Rust version is 1.45.0

 ## Overview